ryan0124/ACEP_Capstone_Project/README.md

 ### User Stories:

 #### Tom is a data science student in college and he is proficient in understanding electrical grids and the usage of electricity.
-He wants to know where he can find and download different types of data of buildings for his synthetic power system models.
-He can use our script to download different types of buildings for OSM Also, what portion should be distributed to the festival area.
+He wants to know where he can find and download different types of buildings data for his synthetic power system models.
+He can use our script to download different types of buildings for OSM.
+After downloading the data he needs, he can use our clustering to cluster buildings in certain area and then apply our ML models to get QMax,QMin that he wants.
 #### Becky is a student researcher who is working on developing new grids for electricity transmission/distribution.
 She wants to know the usage patterns in Alaska.
 She wants an easy-to-understand interface that is publicly accessible.

 ### Describing Use Case:

 #### Info provides by user
-#### •	Time, Location (Both in float or int type)
+#### •	Data of different types of buildings and power grid system
 #### Systems response
-#### •	Grid graph on map with the expected electricity use, error
+#### •	Grid graph on map with the expected electricity use, feeders, buses
 #### Output will be in csv file and python plot

 ### Authenticate User Use Case:
 #### * Open python and input the py file which contains model and ML coding
-#### User --> Input time such as (dd-mm-yyyy) and location (Longitude and latitude)
+#### User --> Download the building types you want to download and then use it as inputs to get clusters feeders and buses
 #### Program --> [Readable] Output plot of the electricity grid (Python's Plot)
 ####             [Not Readable] Report error (Expect error)
 #### User --> Ask for more data or raw data (Import y or n for data detail)